 The global issue areas include: i) peace and security, ii) sustainable development, iii) human rights, iv) humanitarian action, and (v) civil society relations.
 The study also deals with the UN policies and behavior of major states, such as the US, China, Japan, the Republic of Korea and some others in Asia.
 The course will be effectively covered by a senior diplomatic practitioner and scholar, as well as a UN official, with lectures, discussions, PPT presentations, DVDs, UN web-sites, and other materials.

-• The United Nations and Civil Society:
+• The United Nations, Civil Society and Non-Governmental Organizations 3 credits (7/8-7/26)

-The History of Shared Values; The Opportunities for Shared Futures 3 credits (7/2-7/20)

-Immediate Past President, Conference of NGOs in Consultative Relationship with the UN President, Union of International Associations
+Liberato Bautista President, Conference of NGOs in Consultative Relationship with the UN